-Alternatively, you can create TOGAF Catalogs in a diagram using Model View elements from the Dashboard Diagram Tool Box.
+Alternatively, you can create TOGAF Catalogs in a diagram using Model View elements from the Dashboard pages of the Diagram Toolbox.

 UPDM

 Facilities

 Facility Description Welcome An introduction to UPDM.
 Using UPDM Get started with UPDM, learning about the model structure, templates, diagram types and more.
 Model Validation Learn how to develop and configure model validation for UPDM.